 EVs also need less maintenance than petrol cars.
 This boils down to the fact that they have fewer moving parts, so there is less to go wrong.
 Fewer trips to the garage, less cost.
 EVs also retain their value better than petrol or diesel cars: your average petrol car will retain about 40% of its value after three years, for an average electric car it is around 49%.
 You also have to bear in mind that petrol and diesel cars will become increasingly harder to sell, so this will only dampen their residual value further.

 The financial benefits of having an EV are even clearer if you are a part of the Siemens Vehicle Plan.
 As with road tax, you pay very little Benefits in Kind tax for an EV.
 To show how this works in practice, consider a Tesla Model S and a petrol Mercedes S 450L AMG Line.
-For the Tesla you have to pay between 0-2% BIK tax a year equating between £0-£60.
-For the Mercedes on the other hand, you have to pay 37% BIK tax a year, that’s around £1100.
-To summarise, you will save over £1000 a year if you choose a Tesla instead of a petrol Mercedes.
+For the Tesla you have to pay between 0-2% BIK tax rate, equating to £0-£60 a month.
+For the Mercedes on the other hand, you have to pay 37% BIK rate, that’s around £1100 a month.
+To summarise, you will save upward of £11,000 a year in BIK tax if you choose a Tesla instead of a petrol Mercedes.